Christina El Moussa: Did ‘Flip Or Flop’ Star Cheat On Tarek With Gary Anderson?

 Meanwhile, Christina’s relationship with Gary Anderson is over.
 What’s worse (for Gary, anyway), is that he found out that he and Christina had broken up by reading about it in a magazine, according to In Touch Weekly.

-An inside source close to the couple says that there was never anything serious between Christina and Gary.
+An insider source close to the couple says that there was never anything serious between Christina and Gary.

 “He was heartbroken and blindsided.
 She just used him to get over Tarek.
 Then she cut off all communication with Gary.”

-As for the future of Flip or Flop, Christina and Tarek have put aside their differences, personally and professionally, for the time being.
-They are working on peacefully co-parenting their children and, for now, they will continue to host their show as a couple.
+As for the future of Flip or Flop; Christina and Tarek have put aside their differences, personally and professionally, for the time being.
+They are working on peacefully co-parenting their children and, for the time being, they will continue to host their show as a couple.

 New episodes of Flip or Flop, starring Tarek and Christina El Moussa, air Thursday nights at 9 p.m.
 Eastern Time on HGTV.